 Results from the 2021 Pilot

-Last winter, we ran 12 test events with at least 464 programmable electric baseboard thermostats installed in homes with electric heat.
+In the winter of 2021, we ran 12 test events with over 400 programmable electric baseboard thermostats installed in homes with electric heat.
 From these test events, we found out that we were able to lower peak demands for power during the winter by as much as 44.5 kilowatts.
-This is great news for all Yukoners as every little reduction in peak demand means less diesel that is used to generate electricity during that time.
+This is great news for all Yukoners as every little reduction in peak demand means less diesel is used to generate electricity during that time.

 We also learned that the Peak Smart devices had the biggest impact on lowering peak demand for power when we preheated the electric baseboard thermostats by 2°C a couple of hours before the anticipated peak, and then turned down the thermostats by 3°C during peak hours.